-Unfortunately it also does not support local encryption and the 7GB of free space is not very attractive when it is compared to the other services.
+Unfortunately, it also does not support local encryption and the 7GB of free space is not very attractive when it is compared to the other services.

-Also, the service supports uploading any type of file and one of its strong points is that it works with any application from the Office suite, Word, Powerpoint etc.
+Also, the service supports uploading any type of file and one of its strong points is that it works with any application from the Office suite, Word, Powerpoint, etc.

-Because security is not the top of its features, we can’t recommend it for files that shouldn’t fall in any other person’s hands.
+Because security is not at the top of its features, we can’t recommend it for files that shouldn’t fall in any other person’s hands.